Online Robust Reinforcement Learning with General Function Approximation: Appendix

-\paragraph{Step 4: Bounding II in the linear case.} The derivation of the general bound \eqref{eq:linear-II-general} for II (\Cref{lem:dual_opt_error_bound}) uses ERM generalization bound \Cref{lem:ERM_gen_bound} and a union bound over all episodes, time steps, and function pairs $(f,g)\in\mathcal{F}\times\mathcal{G}$.
+\paragraph{Step 3: Bounding $\mathrm{II}$ (robust operator approximation) in the linear case.} The derivation of the general bound eq. \ref{eq:II_general_phi_dual} for II (Lemma \ref{lem:dual_opt_error_bound_BE}) uses ERM generalization bound Lemma \ref{lem:ERM_gen_bound} and a union bound over all episodes, time steps, and function pairs $(f,g)\in\mathcal{F}^{lin}\times\mathcal{G}^{lin}$.
 In the linear case, we instead apply the same argument to a finite $\varepsilon_0$-net of $\mathcal{H}$.